-DESERT HUMIDITY - Absolute humidity is the best measurement for determining the comfort level in hot temperatures.
+Absolute humidity is the best measurement for determining comfort level in hot temperatures.

-It's the sensible method for figuring out evaporative cooling, which is your own personized body-AC in the desert.
+It’s the sensible method for figuring out evaporative cooling, which is your own personalized body-AC in the desert.
 How does evaporative cooling work?

 Sometimes when you sweat on a hot desert day, you barely notice you’re sweating.
 But yet it’s cooling you down.

 Air with low humidity just sucks that water vapor right off your skin.
 As the sweat evaporates with you barely aware, it’s cooling you off to some degree.

 As noted in the film, high humidity doesn’t help that evaporation to cool you down.